The Code (American TV series): Development

 On February 2, 2018, it was announced that CBS had given the production a pilot order.
 The pilot script was set to be written by Craig Sweeny who was also set as an executive producer along with Craig Turk, Carl Beverly and Sarah Timberman.
 Production companies involved with the pilot include CBS Television Studios and Timberman-Beverly Productions.
 On February 9, 2018, it was reported that Marc Webb would direct the pilot episode.

 On May 11, 2018, it was announced that CBS had given the production a series order.
 A few days later, it was announced that the series would premiere in the spring of 2019 as a mid-season replacement.
 On January 15, 2019, it was announced that the series would be held back from mid-season with a premiere date of April 9, 2019.
 While the pilot aired on a Tuesday at 9 PM, all subsequent episodes aired weekly on Mondays during the 9 PM time slot.
 On July 23, 2019, CBS canceled the series after one season.
+Filming took place in March 2019.